 Gates Millennium Scholars – Enough to fund the college education of 20,000 high-achieving minority students.
 Honors students who have future potential as leaders of America.
 Must be a minority with a minimum 3.3 GPA.

 Burger King Scholars Program – Applicants to this scholarship are judged on their GPA, work experience, extracurricular activities, and community service.
 Award amounts really range—they can be as small as $1,000 and as large as $50,000.
+Applicants must have at least a 2.0 GPA (on a 4.0 scale) for the General Track ($1,000 awards) and at least a 3.5 GPA for the James W. McLamore Whopper Scholarship ($50,000 award).
 This scholarship is open to US high school seniors who plan on going to college or vocational/technical school.
 The application period typically opens in October and closes in December.

 Horatio Alger Scholarship Award – This generous need-based scholarship is geared toward students who have faced and overcome great obstacles.
 To be considered eligible, your gross adjusted family income must be at or below $55,000.
-At the national level, there are 106 $25,000 awards; there are also state scholarships that range between $6,000 and $10,500.
+At the national level, there are 105 $25,000 awards; there are also state scholarships that are $10,000 each.
 This one scholarship application will get you considered for many other national, state, and specialized scholarships—which means less work for you and many more opportunities for scholarship funding!
 This scholarship is open to US high school seniors who plan on getting a BA.
 Application season typically runs from August to October.